Where next? Take a look at some of our personal favourites

 We are fortunate to travel to some amazing destinations across the world.
 However, given a choice what would be our favourites?
 Where would we return to tomorrow?
 And where would we like to visit next and why?
-This week it’s Peter’s turn.
+Over the next few weeks we will explore these in turn, starting with Steffan.

 We are very fortunate to have the opportunity to visit some amazing fishing destinations across the world.
 This may be for personal aspirations, product knowledge or even to unearth the next gem.
 Regardless of what brought us there, many present several reasons to return and some really do become like an annual pilgrimage.
 It is difficult not to become attached to some places, be that because of the fishing alone or because of wider variables that make a journey or lodge memorable such as the guides, house staff, lodge or setting.
 Within the Aardvark McLeod team we all have our individual passions and areas of interest, which helps form the backbone of our experience that we assist venturing anglers with every day.
 To put this into perspective we thought you’d like to see what gets us all excited on an individual basis, where we have enjoyed visiting the most, where we would return to tomorrow and where we would like to visit next.
 In doing so we hope this will help guide you on your next journey on where to explore but also help you see where our individual strengths lie when you next make contact.

-Where would I return tomorrow given the chance?
+Where I would return to tomorrow given the chance:

-If you are interested in travelling to these or any other destination within our portfolio why not contact Peter McLeod or call our office on +44(0)1980 847389.
+If you are interested in travelling to these or any other destination within our portfolio why not contact Steffan Jones or call our office on +44(0)1980 847389.